 Navratri is one of the most revered festivals celebrated in India bi-annually.
 The name derives from the conglomeration of two Sanskrit words - Nava (nine) and Ratri (nights).
 As the name suggests, this festival spans nine nights and ten days and is dedicated to the nine avatars of the Mother Goddess Durga.
 The upcoming Sharad Navratri, also known as Durga Puja culminates with Vijayadashmi on the tenth day.

-Keeping in mind the celebration of the triumph of good over evil, one of the ways each household in India practices a part of it is by decorating the house with colors and flowers associated with Navratri, as well as natural light to ward off evil.
+Keeping in mind the celebration of the triumph of good over evil, one of the ways each household in India practices a part of it is, by decorating the house with colours and flowers associated with Navratri, as well as natural light to ward off evil.

-This Navratri, discard negative energy from your home in the easiest ways so that your house emits positivity, warmth, and gracefulness.
-This article helps you with some excellent ideas to make the nine-day long festival a cheerful, traditional, and eco-friendly one.
+This Navratri, discard negative energy from your home, in the easiest way so that your house emits positivity, warmth, and gracefulness.
+This article helps you with some excellent ideas to make the nine-day-long festival cheerful, traditional, and eco-friendly.

 Toran

 Torana or Toran is a decorative hanging, tied with flowers and leaves on the door, as a part of the traditional culture in Hinduism during festivals or occasions.
-As per Vaastu, hanging a toran helps in gaining prosperity and maintaining a balance of energy in the house.
-This Navratri, real flowers can be put together in the form of a Toran than buying an artificial toran, as it is refreshing when one enters the house and reduces the stress of storing them after being utilized.
-While commonly used are yellow and orange marigold flowers, for a change you can use flowers like hibiscus, chrysanthemums, lotus, jasmine, yellow rose, passiflora, mogra, and Champa.
+As per Vaastu, hanging a toran helps to gain prosperity and maintain a balance of energy in the house.
+This Navratri, real flowers can be put together as a Toran rather than buying an artificial Toran, as it is refreshing when one enters the house and reduces the stress of storing them after being utilized.
+While yellow and orange marigold flowers are commonly used, one can use hibiscus, chrysanthemums, lotus, jasmine, yellow rose, passiflora, mogra, and Champa.

 Rangoli

-An extremely renowned art form practiced in India, a Rangoli is usually created on the floor by using powdered or semi-liquid materials, and flowers.
+An extremely renowned art form practised in India, a Rangoli is usually created on the floor using powdered or semi-liquid materials, and flowers.
 As per Vaastu, creating a rangoli encourages positivity and warmth.

 This Navratri, It is advisable to use natural materials, as they are environmentally friendly.
 Some examples are powdered rice, charcoal, dried leaves, flour, flower petals, turmeric, and vermillion.

-Incorporating all types of materials, or either of them would be your choice.
-Though we would advise utilizing flowers or liquid/semi-liquid forms of powdered natural materials to create a rangoli.
+Incorporating all types of materials or either would be your choice.
+However, it is advised to utilise flowers or liquid/semi-liquid forms of powdered natural materials to create a rangoli.
 As compared to powdered materials, they're the least messy.
 The above idea can be replicated to create the auspicious Swastika symbol and the Shubh-Labh on the door or the doorway.

 Diyas